LucasLopesCaldas/auto-dash/README.md

   <br>`git checkout -b <branch name>`
 3. Create a folder with the name of the task:
   <br>`mkdir <task name>`
-4. Create, modify and test a shell script that will be the task inside the created folder:
+4. Create, modify and test a shell script inside the created folder:
   <br>`touch index.sh`
 5. Commit and push
 6. Create a pull request